MusicalNinjaDad/FizzBuzz/docs/testing.md

     from fizzbuzz.fizzbuzzo3 import fizzbuzz
     ```

-    If this doesn't work, you'll recieve an `ModuleNotFoundError` when running your tests
+    If this doesn't work, you'll receive an `ModuleNotFoundError` when running your tests

     !!! tip "Don't forget to recompile your wrapped functions"
         You'll need to (re)compile wrapped functions after changing them and before testing from python: